mishelld/sushi-spot/README.md

 ## 📸 Image Credits

-All images marked as free were sourced from [Freepik](https://www.freepik.com/) and are used according to their Freepik license.
+All images marked as free are Designed by Freepik and sourced from [www.freepik.com](https://www.freepik.com)